WE ARE NOMURA

 Connecting the world with excitement.
 Toward creating an entertainment space that transcends national borders

-Ryuta Yamada heads the CIC Creative Direction Department.
-Centered on the desire to excite people through space, we have achieved outstanding results in the area of entertainment spaces.
-Yamada, who says, ``There are no borders when it comes to entertainment space concept design,'' talks about what he has always valued and what NOMURA can achieve.
+Ryuta Yamada heads the Creative Direction Department at CIC.
+Driven by his desire to excite people through space, he has achieved outstanding results in the field of entertainment spaces.
+Yamada says, "There are no borders in entertainment space concept design," and he will talk about what he has always valued and what only NOMURA can achieve.

 Experience more excitement than you can imagine.
 What an entertainment creative director aims for